mienxiu/mienxiu.github.io/_posts/2021-09-21-circle-ellipse-problem.md

 ## Liskov Substitution Principle
 The Liskov Substitution Principle (LSP) was introduced by Barbara Liskov in 1987.
-The formal definition of LSP is '*If S is a subtype of T, then objects of type T may be replaced with objects of type S*'.
+The formal definition of LSP is:
+>If S is a subtype of T, then objects of type T may be replaced with objects of type S.

-I'd like to provide one more important statement to the definition - '*Each instance of a subclass is automatically an instance of superclass*` (Rumbaugh et al., 1991).
+I'd like to provide one more important statement to the definition:
+>Each instance of a subclass is automatically an instance of superclass (Rumbaugh et al., 1991).

 In other words, any objects should be replaceable with objects of their subtypes without compromising the expected behavior.

 Look at the following code that violates the LSP: